nextthingco/docs/CHIP_Pro-Docs/source/includes/_overview.md

 ![C.H.I.P.
 Pro](images/CHIP_ProMain.jpg)

 The C.H.I.P.
 Pro System-on-Module (SOM) is designed to get you making great products instead of re-inventing computers.
 It's a low-cost, high-capability module that lets you focus on fast iterations of brilliant ideas that will be ready to manufacture.

 To get the most out of developing and designing for C.H.I.P.
 Pro we recommend prototyping with the [C.H.I.P.
 Pro Development Kit](http://docs.getchip.com/chip_pro_devkit.html).

-C.H.I.P.
-Pro is a breadboard-friendly and surface-mount-ready computer designed from the ground up to power the next generation of smart devices.

-This document provides technical details that will make integrating the C.H.I.P.
-Pro module into your designs a breeze, along with technical specifications and basic guides to get you connected and working with software on the C.H.I.P.
+This document provides technical details that will make integrating C.H.I.P.
+Pro module into your designs a breeze, along with technical specifications and basic guides to get you connected and working with software on C.H.I.P.
 Pro.

-C.H.I.P.
-Pro's Features:
+**At a Glance C.H.I.P.
+Pro's Features:**

 * 512MB of NAND storage
 * 2.4GHz WiFi and Bluetooth connectivity
-* Onboard battery charging power and battery management
+* Onboard power and battery charging management
 * Pins for popular I/O busses
 * 2x USB Port (1x USB 2.0 Host, 1x OTG)
 * Security and flexibility of mainline Linux
 * Breadboard and SMT compatible
-* dimensions: 45mm x 30mm
+* Dimensions: 45mm x 30mm

 Comprehensive audio handling includes: